ksachdeva/caf-playground/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ksachdeva/caf-playground/master?urlpath=lab)

+Please note that since binder is a free service, sometimes it takes a minute to launch the server for you.
+Once it launched, you will see the jupyter lab environment in your browser.
+The notebooks are in the `work` directory.

 ## Running locally [only need docker]

 If you want to run them locally and/or contribute some notebooks/examples then it is also very easy.